Sale Registration Services in Dubai

 The DLD property registration process records the legal transfer of ownership between a seller and a buyer in Dubai.
 It is performed by an authorised Real Estate Registration Trustees Centre.
 It includes the following main stages: submission of required documents, verification of compliance with DLD regulations, entry of transaction details into the official system, and issuance of the ownership certificate upon payment of the prescribed fees.

-To complete a property transfer, the DLD requires an E.NOC from the developer in freehold areas, obtained via the Dubai REST App; the Emirates ID of both seller and buyer, or a valid passport for non-residents; and a legal power of attorney if a representative acts on behalf of either party.
+To complete a property transfer procedure in Dubai, the DLD requires an E.NOC from the developer in freehold areas, obtained via the Dubai REST App; the Emirates ID of both seller and buyer, or a valid passport for non-residents; and a legal power of attorney if a representative acts on behalf of either party.
 For companies, unregistered entities must complete the company registration procedure before proceeding with the sale.

 Foreign nationals can register property in designated freehold areas in Dubai.
 The procedure is identical to that for UAE nationals, requiring valid identification, an applicable no-objection certificate, and payment of DLD fees.